A Physics-Inspired Optimizer: Velocity Regularized Adam: Compute Resources

 \section{Compute Resources}

 All experiments were run on Lambda cloud instances or the Google cloud platform (GCP).
 Experiments were conducted either using a NVIDIA L4 GPU with 24 GB of GPU memory and 31 GB of system memory or larger experiments were performed on a NVIDIA A10 with 24 GB of GPU memory and 200 GB of system memory.
+The GPT benchmark was run on an NVIDIA H100 GPU.